yuki-koyama/optimo/README.md

 - RBDL <https://bitbucket.org/rbdl/rbdl/> (their source codes for `v2.5.0` are included in this repository under the zlib license)

+### Runtime

+- OpenGL 2.1 (or compatible with 2.1)

 ## Compilation Instruction

 CMake <https://cmake.org/> is used for managing source codes.
 OptiMo can be built by, for example,
 ```
 git clone https://github.com/yuki-koyama/optimo.git --recursive
 cd optimo